adaptyteam/adapty-docs/versioned_docs/version-3.0/flutter-present-paywalls.md

 :::

-To show a paywall, call `view.present()` method on a view which is a result of the `createPaywallView` method.
-You can do it once for the specific `view` from the previous step.
-If you need to use a `view` again, call the `createPaywallView` method anew to create a new instance of `view`.
-Using  the same `view` twice without recreating may result in the `AdaptyUIError.viewAlreadyPresented` error.
+To display a paywall, use the `view.present()` method on the `view` created by the `createPaywallView` method.
+Each `view` can only be used once.
+If you need to display the paywall again, call `createPaywallView` one more to create a new `view` instance.

 :::warning

-The result of the `createPaywallView` method can only be used once.
-If you need to use a `view` again, call the `createPaywallView` method anew to create a new instance of `view`.
-Using  it twice without recreating may result in the `AdaptyUIError.viewAlreadyPresented` error.
+Reusing the same `view` without recreating it may result in an `AdaptyUIError.viewAlreadyPresented` error.
 :::

 ```typescript title="Flutter"